Best TV game shows to win cash prizes

 These can be quite lengthy but there's no point in rushing through them.
 Take the time to make sure your personality comes across and provide detailed, thorough answers to each question – there's no point otherwise.

-Application forms will vary but there are few questions and topics which will commonly come up.
-To get an idea of your knowledge of certain subjects they will likely ask you about your qualifications, and any hobbies and interests you have.
+Application forms will vary but there are a few questions and topics which will commonly come up.
+To get an idea of your knowledge of certain subjects, they will likely ask you about your qualifications and any hobbies and interests you have.